shopware/docs/products/extensions/b2b-suite/guides/installation/README.md

 ### Common

-Once the environment has been booted successfully, you can use the common scripts to setup shopware.
+Once the environment has been booted successfully, you can use the common scripts to setup Shopware.

 ```bash
 ./psh.phar clear # remove vendor components and previously set state